Skip to content

 You must build the base Docker image benefits_client:latest before running the devcontainer.
 See Local Setup

-Install the Remote - Containers extension
+Install the Dev Containers extension

 Open the repository with VS Code